Typus (TYPUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Typus Historical Price

-According to the latest data gathered on Typus live price page, the current price of Typus is 0.01818263USD.
-The circulating supply of Typus(TYPUS) is 200.00M TYPUS , giving it a market capitalization of $3.67M.
+According to the latest data gathered on Typus live price page, the current price of Typus is 0.01618689USD.
+The circulating supply of Typus(TYPUS) is 200.00M TYPUS , giving it a market capitalization of $3.24M.

 The Typus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TYPUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.